nus-cs2103-AY1617S1/addressbook-level4/README.md

 #### Acknowledgements

-* The application is based on a desktop address book application available on Github\n [Original source of the base code: https://github.com/se-edu/]
+* The application is based on a desktop address book application available on Github [Original source of the base code: https://github.com/se-edu/]